aKshayKadam03/sanjeevani/README.md

 Sanjeevani is a webapp aiming to solve the current crisis in the world by connecting hosts and seekers by providing them a platform for communication, fund raising, sharing their stories and much more.

-We have built a platform where hosting and seeking a service is made very easy and assessible to all from a one website.
+We have built a platform where hosting and seeking a service is made very easy and accessible to all from a one website.

 ## Masai Hackathon 2021